pushme-pullyou/pushme-pullyou.github.io/README.md

 ### Compatibility

 * Anticipated user: somebody who writes code
-	* Sitting in front of a modern computer with recent multi-core CPU and Intel HD4000 GPU
+	* Sitting in front of a modern computer with recent multi-core CPU and Intel HD4000 GPU or better
 	* Display 1600 x 900 pixels or better
 * Every effort made to use latest most simple methods
-* Tested on latest Chrome, FireFox, Edge and Safari
+* Tested on latest Chrome, FireFox, Edge and Safari << Not yet
-* Tested on Windows and MacOS
+* Tested on Windows and MacOS << Not yet
 * Operation on Android and iOS is a bonus not a requirement
 * Backwards compatibility eschewed
 	* Adds complexities to scripts